 There are five macros related to endianess issues.
-For little endian platforms define, ENDIAN\LITTLE.
-For big endian platforms define ENDIAN\BIG.
-Similarly when the default word size of an "unsigned long" is 32-bits define ENDIAN\32BITWORD or define ENDIAN\64BITWORD when its 64-bits.
-If you do not define any of them the library will automatically use ENDIAN\NEUTRAL which will work on all platforms.
-Currently the system will automatically detect GCC or MSVC on a windows platform as well as GCC on a PS2 platform.
+For little endian platforms define, ENDIAN_LITTLE.
+For big endian platforms define ENDIAN_BIG.
+Similarly when the default word size of an "unsigned long" is 32-bits define ENDIAN_32BITWORD or define ENDIAN_64BITWORD when its 64-bits.
+If you do not define any of them the library will automatically use ENDIAN_NEUTRAL which will work on all platforms.